Epidemiology and Biostatistics

 Focus on epidemiology of emerging infectious diseases of public health importance, including factors leading to their development, management of emerging infectious diseases from a public health and laboratory standpoint, including biosafety, and strategies for emergency preparedness from a national and international perspective.
 Emphasis on the context of emerging infectious diseases and strategic approaches to their containment.
 Prerequisites: PUBH 6003 or MICR 6292; or permission of the instructor.

 PUBH 6275.
 Essential Public Health Laboratory Skills.
 2 Credits.

-This course will provide public health students with practical laboratory experience Prerequ: Micr 6239 or Micr 6212 or permission of instructor.
+This course provides public health students with practical laboratory experience Prerequisites: MICR 6239 or permission of the instructor.

 PUBH 6276.
 Public Health Microbiology.
 3 Credits.

 Gain in-depth understanding of important non-viral pathogens pertinent to public health microbiology.
 Learn how to isolate and identify pathogens using critical thinking and problem solving skills.

 PUBH 6277.
 Public Health Genomics.
 3 Credits.

 PUBH 6278.
 Public Health Virology.
 3 Credits.

 In-depth understanding of viral pathogenesis by focusing on current research, controversial issues, and public health relevance.
 Survey of family of viruses most relevant to today's public health efforts, concentrating on virus-host interactions and therapeutic strategies.